SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Dynamic types
 dref_a_i = REF #( do_j_i ).
 "Only type i possible; the dynamic type is the same

-"The dynamic type is more special than the static type (which is the generic type data in this case) dref_b_data  = REF #( do_j_i ). dref_b_data  = REF #( do_k_str ).
+"The dynamic type is more special than the static type (which is the generic "type data in this case) dref_b_data  = REF #( do_j_i ). dref_b_data  = REF #( do_k_str ).
 dref_b_data  = REF #( dref_a_i ).